-Since there are no Rabbi Frand shiurim on the Parsha until Elul, I would like to substitute a vort from other Rabbanim each week, rather than leaving the blog without a vort for shabbos.
+Since there are no Rabbi Frand shiurim for the next month, I have been substituting a vort from other Rabbanim each week, rather than leaving the blog without a vort for shabbos.
 This week, I am attempting to repeat a vort heard from R' Eli Mansour as recorded on www.learntorah.com.
 Same rules as usual apply - I have attempted to reproduce the vorts to the best of my ability.
 Any perceived inconsistency is the result of my efforts to transcribe the shiur and should not be attributed to the maggid shiur.

 In Devarim 1:10 Moshe tells the Jews - Hashem your G-d has multiplied you and today you are like the stars in heaven in abundance (using the word in Hebrew, LaRov).
 R' Mansour asked, the Jews are less than one half of one percent of the world's population, so what does Moshe mean about being numerous like the stars in heaven?
 Rabbi Mansour answered --look at a star from afar, it looks very small.
 However the star in its true size is larger than the planet earth.
 So too the Jews, they may look small from a distance, but see what they have accomplished and how well represented and renown they are in the prestigious fields, and you will see up close they are much larger than they appear.

 Rabbi Mansour then quoted a vort from the Ben Ish Chai on the use of the word LaRov.
 The word itself is spelled chaser - without a cholam between the reish and vet.
 As such, the word can read LaRav.
 The significance of this relates to a machlokes between Rav and Shmuel, but requires an introduction.